opex78/MERN/Readme.md

 state variables => utility function, powerful function which is provided by React library => Hooks => Normal js fun

 1.  useState =>
     let [restaurants, setRestaurnts] = useState(mock_restaurants)

     - state variable
     - special fun through which i can modify / reassign my state variable

       - this is necessary because if you don't do this and assign your variable like a normal one, then it will not come into the UI effect

     - setRestaurnts(newVal) => your component will be re-rendered with the newVal that is why your UI is refreshed or reloaded

+    ## Use Effect

+    component loads => useEffect called

+          - [] - empty array
+             useEffect called only on initial render of the component

+         - not mention anything in dependency array useEffect called on every re render cycle

+         - [statevariable]
+            useEffect will be called everytime only when there is a change in statevariable